-A COM must demonstrate have a policy of non-discrimination in the selection of with regard to students, administrative personnel, faculty, and staff, and students based on race, ethnicity, color, sex, sexual orientation, gender, gender identity, national origin, age or disabilities, disability, and religion.
+A COM must have a policy of non-discrimination with regard to students, administrative personnel, faculty, and staff, based on race, ethnicity, color, sex, sexual orientation, gender, gender identity, national origin, age, disability, and religion.
 This must apply to all COM actions.